Fred Glennon, Ph.D. (Courses)

 - work cooperatively with others on various tasks in a group context (affective); and

 - take an active role in and responsibility for her/his learning (affective).

 Methods of Instruction: The content of the course will be covered by lectures, group discussions and presentations, audio-visual presentations, structured reading and writing assignments, and other media depending upon student interest and involvement.

 Texts and Other Readings: The following required texts are available in the bookstore:

 Ring, Nash, MacDonald, and Glennon, Introduction to the Study of Religion, 2nd edition (Orbis Books, 2012).

 A copy of the bibleóeither the New Revised Standard Version (NRSV) or the New American Bible: both are fairly recent translations based on the original languages (Hebrew, Greek, Aramaic) (I will provide online links to passages we will read for class in the course schedule.)

-In addition, I will place other required readings on reserve in the library, distribute them in class, or insure their availability electronically.
+In addition, I will place other required readings on reserve in the library or on Canvas.
 Reference is made to these readings in the course schedule.

 Office Hours: I will be in my office at the following times: Tues/Thurs.
 10:00-11:15am; Wed.
 2:30-4:00pm.
 If these times are not convenient, see me to make other arrangements.
 Come by if you have any questions related to the course.